 Large quantities of data may be necessary to print a high-quality large-format print job, and in some specific workflows there may be issues that can lead to some objects missing from the output.
-Here are some recommendations for the use of the Windows driver dialog in these cases.
+Here are some suggestions to help you to avoid this problem.